nicaglin/IDM-Git-Practice/Challenge_4.md

 # Challenge 4

-Work with your team to expand on your Gulp task runner script.
+Work individually to expand on your Gulp task runner script.

 1. Update your Gulp tasks so that every time a change is made to the `./src/stylus/screen.styl` file, not only does Gulp recompile the `.css` file, but it also refreshes the browser automatically so you can see the changes made immediately without have to manually refresh.

-Work as a team to create a Gulp based task runner that will:

 Remember to checkout a feature branch in your repository to do all of your work in.